Germany's top Olympic official proposes Russia ban

 Hoermann says if further investigations confirm state-backed doping and show ROC involvement, it would be reasonable for the International Olympic Committee to ban Russia from the 2018 and 2020 games.
 IOC president Thomas Bach was Hoermann's predecessor as head of the German Olympic body.

-"If someone breaches the IOC charter in such a clear way, then they must face the harshest form of punishment," Hoermann said.
+"If someone breaches the IOC charter in such a clear way, then they must face the harshest form of punishment," Hoermann said in comments published Sunday.

 Hoermann added that it was "hard to imagine" that the ROC would not have known of a mass doping scheme.